gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 GNAT provides an option for compiling such files purely for the purposes of checking correctness; such compilations are not required as part of the process of building a program.
-To compile a file in this checking mode, use the *-gnatc* switch.
+To compile a file in this checking mode, use the :switch:`-gnatc` switch.

 .. _Source_Dependencies: